pikvm/pikvm/docs/faq.md

     ```

 ??? question "I am getting a 500/503 error when I try and access the main KVM page!"
+    The latest images take care of these issues, please reflash and edit, otherwise follow the below.
     This is due to your recent changes in your yaml file; you have to use spaces and NOT tabs.
     Undo what you just did, then, `systemctl restart kvmd`, does it work again?
     Review what you added and take care of [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).